There are two main types of email to consider in your business: bulk email and transactional email.

 - The recap – comparing Mailgun vs. SendGrid and how to choose the best email service for your business

 SendGrid vs. Mailgun comparison – what’s the difference between the tools?

 Mailgun markets itself as “The Email Service for Developers”, offering powerful APIs that enable you to send, receive and track email effortlessly.
 Mailgun boasts a 99.99% uptime SLA and provides their services to 150,000+ businesses, including those benefiting from their generous 10,000 free emails a month.

 SendGrid‘s offering is more diverse.
-In addition to being one of the best transactional email tools on the market, it also offers email marketing features including design templates, analytics and automation.
+In addition to being one of the best transactional email tools on the market, it also offers email marketing features including design templates.
 SendGrid is a leader in trusted email delivery for over 80,000 paying customers who use their service to send over 50 billion emails every month.